| This article covers:

-- Fill-in-the-gap - You’ll see a prompt of a sentence with blank lines where some words should be.
-You’ll also see a list of words on the screen which you can drag and drop to fill the blank lines where words should be.
+- Fill in the blank: Your student will see a sentence with blank lines where some words should be.
+They’ll also see a list of words on the screen.
+The student must drag and drop words from the list to fill the blanks in the sentence.

-- Re-order Paragraphs - You’ll see a few text boxes appear on the screen that look like paragraphs.
-These boxes will be in a random order, your task is to move the paragraphs around with your mouse so they are in the correct order.
+- Re-order paragraphs: A few text boxes with paragraphs in them will appear on the screen.
+These boxes will be in a random order.
+Your student will need to move the paragraphs around with their mouse so they are in the correct order.

-- Fill-in-the-gaps - A text of up to 80 words will appear on the screen with gaps in them.
-You must drag words from the box below the prompt to the right gap.
+- Fill in the gap: A text of up to 80 words will appear on the screen.
+This text will have gaps in a few places.
+Your student must drag words from the box below the prompt to the right gaps.

-- Multiple choice, single answer - You’ll see another prompt up to 300 words long.
-You’ll then be asked a multiple choice question which has a single answer.
-In this question, you are selectingthe most right answer.
-That means several answers may seem correct, but one will be more correct than the others.
-The question could be on the specific content or just the tone of the text you’ve read.
+Multiple choice (single answer): Your student will see a prompt up to 300 words long.
+They’ll then be asked a multiple choice question which has only one fully correct answer.
+This means several answers may seem correct, but one will be more correct than the others.
+This question could be about specific content in the prompt or it could be about the tone of the prompt.